 Policy SHE1 aims to ensure that where any physical evidence of local character persists, it should be conserved.
 Where development is proposed, every effort should be made to ensure that Sandwell’s historic environment is fully appreciated and enhanced in terms of its townscape, landscape and individual heritage assets, and that new development makes a positive contribution to the local character and distinctiveness of Sandwell.

 Development in the Historic Environment

 The NPPF states that plans should set out a positive strategy for the conservation and enjoyment of the historic environment, including heritage assets most at risk through neglect, decay or other threats.

-To ensure that heritage assets make a positive contribution towards the wider economic, social and environmental regeneration of Sandwell, it is important that they are not considered in isolation but are conserved and enhanced within their wider context.
-A holistic approach to the built and natural environment maximises opportunities to improve the overall image and quality of life in Sandwell by ensuring that historic context informs planning decisions and provides opportunities to link with other environmental infrastructure initiatives.